ritchieng/ritchieng.github.io/index.md

 ## About My Educational Background

-I am a self-taught programmer specialising in machine learning for trading and public policy.
+I am a self-taught programmer specializing in machine learning for trading and public policy.

 You would come to realise that I do not have a computer science degree.
 But it does not stop anyone, including myself, from being competent in programming, statistics or mathematics in general.